deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 # Artificial intelligence, machine learning & deep learning

-You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest.
+You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest and working out.
 Deep learning is a subset of machine learning, which is a subset of AI.

 AI is any computer program that does something smart.